K-G-Witt/project4-team1/README.md

 * Thus, MCA results were not passed on to the final neural network model.

 ### Classifying ancestry:
+* In both the actual and predicted results, the ancestry super population has been classified as African (AFR), American (AMR), East Asian (EAS), European (EUR), or South Asian (SAS).
+In addition, there are a percentage of records in the actual and predicted results where the superpopulation is blank, as the ancestry of the participant was not determined by the models.

 ### Visualisations:
 Visualisations can be seen on the following ![Tableau Dashboard]("https://public.tableau.com/app/profile/violet.bui/viz/shared/WC6BNC323")